argoproj-labs/hera/README.md

 <details><summary>Here's a side by side comparison of Hera, Couler, and Argo Python DSL</summary>

-You will see how Hera has focused on reducing the complexity of Argo concepts while also reducing the total lines of code required to construct the `diamond` example, which can be [found in the upstream Argo repository](https://github.com/argoproj/argo-workflows/blob/2a9bd6c83601990259fd5162edeb425741757484/examples/dag-diamond.yaml).
+You will see how Hera has focused on reducing the complexity of Argo concepts while also reducing the total lines of code required to construct the `diamond` example, which can be <a href="https://github.com/argoproj/argo-workflows/blob/2a9bd6c83601990259fd5162edeb425741757484/examples/dag-diamond.yaml">found in the upstream Argo repository</a>.

 <table>
 <tr><th>Hera</th><th>Couler</th><th>Argo Python DSL</th></tr>